cobwebos/docs/articles/virtual-machines/virtual-machines-linux-classic-rdma-cluster.md

 portnumber=101

-# In this cluster there will be 8 nodes, named cluster11 to cluster18.
+# In this cluster there will be 8 size A9 nodes, named cluster11 to cluster18.
 Specify your captured image in <image-name>.
 Specify the username and password you used when creating the SSH keys.

 for (( i=11; i<19; i++ )); do
-        azure vm create -g <username> -p <password> -c <cloud-service-name> -z A7 -n $vmname$i -e $portnumber$i -w <network-name> -b Subnet-1 <image-name>
+        azure vm create -g <username> -p <password> -c <cloud-service-name> -z A9 -n $vmname$i -e $portnumber$i -w <network-name> -b Subnet-1 <image-name>
 done

 # Save this script with a name like makecluster.sh and run it in your shell environment to provision your cluster